havzor1231/Tinder-Bot/README.md

 # Tinder API Documentation - 2018

-First off, I want to give a shoutout to <a href='https://gist.github.com/rtt/10403467#file-tinder-api-documentation-md'>@rtt</a> who initially posted the Tinder API Documentation that I found most of these endpoints on.
-I am writing this to provide a more up-to-date resource for working with the Tinder API.
+All credit to <a href='https://gist.github.com/rtt/10403467#file-tinder-api-documentation-md'>@rtt</a> who posted the Tinder API Documentation.
+This is a more up-to-date resource for working with the Tinder API.

 **Note: This was updated in June 2018 so it might be outdated.**